Custom Guidance Through Medical Challenges

 Dr. Shirkey tailors evidenced-based techniques including Cognitive-Behavioral, ACT (Acceptance and Commitment Therapy), and mindfulness approaches to specific individuals’ needs.
 She believes forming a positive and collaborative working relationship is key to healing and growth.
 She takes a strengths-based approach and believes in “meeting people where they are” in their journey; assisting people to build upon their strengths and values.
 Dr. Shirkey continues involvement in research in areas of pain, health promotion in adolescents and young adults, and spirituality.

-Kelsey Mora is the Director of Child Life Services at Illness Navigation Resources.
-With her complementary expertise as both a Certified Child Life Specialist and Licensed Clinical Professional Counselor, Kelsey provides individual and family counseling to children, adolescents, and young adults impacted by medical illness, trauma, and grief.
+Kelsey Mora is the Consulting Director of Child Life Services at Illness Navigation Resources.
+With her complementary expertise as both a Certified Child Life Specialist and Licensed Clinical Professional Counselor, Kelsey consults on pediatric and parenting cases to support families impacted by medical illness, trauma, and grief.
+She oversees our child life services to increase the availability and accessibility of community-based services.
+Kelsey has worked with Illness Navigation Resources since 2015 and is also available for individual and family counseling through Kelsey Mora, PLLC.

-Kelsey was on the professional staff at Advocate Children’s Hospital for nearly a decade where she supported children facing a range of diagnoses, conditions, and treatments.
-She earned her Master’s Degree in Counseling Psychology with a concentration in child and adolescence from The Chicago School of Professional Psychology as well as two Bachelor’s Degrees from the University of Minnesota in Child Psychology and Spanish Studies.
-She completed her clinical training at Children’s Hospital and Medical Center of Omaha, The University of Nebraska Medical Center, and AFG Guidance Center in Kenilworth, IL.
+Kelsey was on the professional staff at Advocate Aurora Health for nearly a decade where she supported children facing a range of diagnoses, conditions, and treatments of themselves or a family member.
+Kelsey has completed clinical training in hospitals, clinics, and mental health practices and has unique expertise in supporting the youth experience of health-related stress.
+She earned her master’s degree in counseling psychology with a concentration in child and adolescence from The Chicago School of Professional Psychology as well as two bachelor’s degrees from the University of Minnesota in Child Psychology and Spanish Studies.

 Kelsey is an active volunteer with local and national organizations including Child Life Disaster Relief and Aftermath.
-Outside of Illness Navigation Resources, she serves as the Chief Clinical Officer of Pickles Group which is a nationwide nonprofit organization whose mission is to provide free peer-to-peer support and resources to kids and teens impacted by a parent’s cancer.
+She is a member of the Association for Child Life Professionals, a Registered Wonders & Worries Provider, and part of the Academy of Food Allergy Counseling.
+She is the author of The Dot Method: an interactive tool to teach kids about cancer and serves as the Chief Clinical Officer of Pickles Group: a nationwide nonprofit organization whose mission is to provide free peer-to-peer support and resources to kids and teens impacted by a parent’s cancer.

 Dr. Ticker’s training is rooted in mindfulness and third-wave CBT interventions.
 Her therapeutic approach utilizes an empathic style to help clients develop a greater understanding into themselves and life events.
 Meaningful change begins with this insight, which acts as a catalyst to overcome obstacles.
 She works collaboratively with clients to develop an open and honest relationship, while approaching each client’s experience as unique.
 Dr. Ticker’s clinical style is integrative, and she is thoughtful about working together to shape sessions to best fit your needs.

 Dr. Ticker is also an active volunteer with local and national organizations that educate and support communities facing the emotional impact of a medical illness.
-She participates on the Health Education Task Force at the Sarnoff Center for Jewish Genetics to promote awareness of hereditary cancer to communities across the country.
-Dr. Ticker also facilitates program development and resources in the Chicago area for new parents who are adjusting to life’s demands with a young child.
+She serves on the Board of Friends of Prentice, a nonprofit organization supporting Northwestern Medicine’s Prentice Women’s Hospital.
+Dr. Ticker also participated on the Health Education Task Force at the Sarnoff Center for Jewish Genetics to promote awareness of hereditary cancer to communities across the country.

 Roz Turner is a Licensed Clinical Social Worker.
 While her specialization is working with patients and their families dealing with a cancer diagnosis, she is passionate about helping all individuals facing medical challenges and more general life stressors and transitions.
 She received her bachelor’s degree in communication from Lake Forest College and her master’s degree in social work from Loyola University Chicago.